BrianMsane/PySpark-Practical/README.md

 ## Create `hadoop` User

 Open the Ubuntu terminal and create a user called `hadoop`.
-You will be prompted to provide a password.
+You will be prompted to provide a _password_.
 Ensure to save this password as it is going to be needed later.

 ```bash
 sudo adduser hadoop